 In order to have a Temple, there is a list of things you are going to need.
 For example, you will need a floor plan, music, a liturgy, corrals for the animals, ceremonies and all of the things listed in Exo 25.1-7.
 You not only need the raw materials but you must have the technology and skill needed to make what is needed.
 You will need the biblical colors.
 We have covered how the techelet was solved, but they had another problem.
 They didn’t know if the argamon was purple, red, orange or whatever, but they knew it came from the same murex shell that the techelet came from.
 But, they did not know how to get it.

 They had a laboratory that was working on the problem.
 They tried everything they could think of to get the argamon color.
 It would start out as techelet blue and end up techelet.
 In Israel at the time there was no air conditioning, except in a few buildings.
-SO you had the window open in the summer.
+So, you had the window open in the summer.
 A chemist was working on this problem and had a flask of techelet dye.
 It was lunch time, so he put the flask of dye in the window and went to lunch.
 When he came back, the flask was now purple.
 The exposure to the sunlight had turned it purple.
 They knew argamon was purple.
 Now they had techelet and argamon.

 That brings us to the tolat shanni scarlet.
 They knew that this color came from an insect called a “Tola” and this insect was only found on a certain type of tree, and that type of tree disappeared from Israel.
-Another problem is how is they dye made from this insect, which was a worm/grub.
+Another problem is how was the dye made from this insect, which was a worm/grub.
 They don’t get the dye from a living insect, but from the shell.
 This crimson worm is a picture of the crucifixion.

 The worm climbs a tree all by itself.
 Nobody forces it to go there, it does so willingly.
 It knows it will die there.
 It attaches itself to the tree very securely because it would shelter the young ones when the eggs are laid.
 During the birthing process, she secretes a crimson fluid that covers her body and all the eggs.
 It also leaves a stain on the tree.
 After dying to birth the “family” the worm can be scraped from the tree three days and the crimson fluid can be used to make dye.
 On the fourth day, the worm has pulled itself up into a heart shaped, was-like white substance.
 This can be used as shellac to preserve wood (“The Crimson Worm” by Calvin Ray Evens).